Ukraine: Agro-Industrial Poultry Farm

 Despite pressure to remain silent, local villagers have been raising concerns about the Vinnytsia mega-farm’s operations for years, with support from CEE Bankwatch Network and their Ukrainian member group, Ecoaction.
 Over time, individual villages realized that they were not alone: many of their concerns were shared by other villages affected by MHP’s operations.

 Dismissive and inadequate responses from both MHP and its international financiers left them feeling frustrated and ignored.
 As a result, they requested Accountability Counsel’s support to develop and pursue complaints to two accountability offices: the Compliance Advisor Ombudsman (CAO) of the International Finance Corporation (IFC) and the Project Complaint Mechanism (PCM) of the European Bank for Reconstruction and Development (EBRD).
-In those complaints, villagers seek a facilitated dialogue process with MHP, to answer their questions and address their concerns.
-(IFC – CAO complaint available in English and Ukrainian; EBRD – PCM complaint available in English and Ukrainian)
+In those complaints, villagers seek a facilitated dialogue process with MHP, or, if dialogue fails, a compliance investigation into whether the repeated investments in MHP violated the banks’ social and environmental safeguards (IFC – CAO complaint available in English and Ukrainian; EBRD – PCM complaint available in English and Ukrainian)

-The CAO has found the IFC complaint eligible and is beginning its assessment process.
-The PCM is still reviewing the EBRD complaint to determine whether it is eligible for the next steps in the PCM’s process.
-Together with CEE Bankwatch and Ecoaction, Accountability Counsel will provide support to these brave villagers throughout the complaint processes, as they seek solutions that will mitigate the impacts on their own communities, as well as providing systemic lessons for MHP’s operations across Ukraine.
+Although the company withdrew from the process before reaching a final agreement, the complainants remain steadfast in their efforts for accountability.
+Together with CEE Bankwatch and Ecoaction, Accountability Counsel will continue to provide support to these brave villagers as the complaints move to compliance review and as they seek solutions that will mitigate the impacts on their own communities, as well as providing systemic lessons for the banks’ lending to similar companies.

 We will provide updates on our impact as we work to ensure that MHP and its international investors finally hear the villagers’ voices.